riteshkumar32/riteshkumar32/README.md

 Batch      : 2027
 ```

-> *"Code is not just syntax — it's structured thinking made executable."*

 I'm an undergraduate at **IIT Kharagpur**, passionate about building scalable full-stack applications and sharpening algorithmic problem-solving.
 I love the intersection of engineering elegance and practical software — from designing REST APIs to crafting efficient graph algorithms.